 DC: It’s not an attack.
 It’s a defensive position in a way.

 GJ: Yeah.
 But I don’t like the idea of being called a reactionary or being a reactionary.
 Yes, it’s a reaction.
 It’s self-defense.
 But reactionary has a connotation of cranks who don’t want to use computers.
 They want to use quill pens.
 People who not only LARP, but LARP as seventeenth-century puritans.

 DC: I’ve seen some of them going on about America needing to be a Catholic country.
 I’m like, what are you talking about?
 Are we on the same planet?
 It might happen if we continue our immigration from the south.
 That’s making us more Catholic.
 But that’s the only way it’s happening.

 GJ: Yeah, exactly.
 I get a good chuckle out of that kind of stuff.
 Actually, I don’t think of myself as a reactionary at all.
 I think my policies, to be honest, are closer to the Progressive Movement of the earlier twentieth century than to anything that’s reactionary.
 They believed in eugenics.
 They believed in nature preservation.
 They passed immigration restriction.
 A lot of them were influenced by Darwinism.
 That’s all good.

-A lot of these people recognized that the things that made America great are not captured by thin concepts like liberalism and democracy.
-The things that made America great at the end of the nineteenth and the beginning of the twentieth centuries were ethnically specific.
-They were connected with the ethnic, genetic interests of northern Europeans, and they wanted to preserve that.
+A lot of these people recognized that the things that made America great, which are not captured by thin concepts like liberalism and democracy.
+The things that made America great at the end of the nineteenth and the beginning of the twentieth century were ethnically specific.
+They were connected with the ethnic genetic interests of northern Europeans, and they wanted to preserve that.
 That’s me, up one side and down the other.
 That’s how I feel about politics.
 They also believed in regulating capitalism to serve the common good.
-I believe that, too.
-So in some ways, I’m a throwback to the Progressive Movement.
+I believe that too.
+So in some ways I’m a throwback to the Progressive Movement.

-DC: I was very happy to hear Peter Thiel alluded to that.
+DC: I was very happy to hear Peter Thiel allude to that.